grafana/tanka/docs/docs/exporting.md

 ### Partial export (in a GitOps context)

 Given multiple environments, one may want to only export the environments that were modified since the last export.
-This is enabled by passing both the `--merge` and `--delete-previous` flags.
+This is enabled by passing both the `--merge-strategy=replace-envs` flags.

 When these flags are passed, Tanka will: